"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 In clinical studies, differences in various pharmacokinetic parameters have been observed between elderly and younger patients.

-The efficacy of EXPAREL was compared to placebo in two multicenter, randomized, doubleblinded clinical trials.
+The efficacy of EXPAREL was compared to placebo in two multicenter, randomized, double-blinded clinical trials.
 One trial evaluated the treatments in patients undergoing bunionectomy; the other trial evaluated the treatments in patients undergoing hemorrhoidectomy.
-EXPAREL has not been demonstrated to be safe and effective in other procedures.

 This monograph has been modified to include the generic and brand name in many instances.